As a landlord, it is critical to protect yourself and your property from a lawsuit.

-As previously mentioned, the Fair Housing Act prohibits any landlord from discriminating against a current or potential tenant due to any of the following classifications:
+As previously mentioned, the Fair Housing Act prohibits any landlord from discriminating against a current or potential resident due to any of the following classifications:

 Even asking questions regarding any of these identifications could lead to an investigation.
 As a landlord, be sure to tread lightly not to discriminate both knowingly or unknowingly.

-Any unused amount of the security deposit must be returned to the tenant promptly, as dictated by local laws.
+Any unused amount of the security deposit must be returned to the resident promptly, as dictated by local laws.
 Otherwise, legal action could take place.